Skip to main content

 This domain will be used by external-dns.
 Your provider in step 4 needs to be able to manage this domain with the credentials set in step 8.

-export KUBRIX_CUSTOMER_DOMAIN="demo-johnny.kubrix.cloud"
+export KUBRIX_DOMAIN="demo-johnny.kubrix.cloud"

 if this variable is not set, a subdomain of "kubrix.cloud" is randomly created (for example "demo-2faf23d.kubrix.cloud")